JWST Census for the Mass-Metallicity Star-Formation Relations at z=4-10 with the Self-Consistent Flux Calibration and the Proper Metallicity Calibrators: Introduction

 Figure \ref{fig:Z_empirical_highz_ver2} shows another metallicity indicator proposed by \citet{izotov2019_lowZcandidates,izotov2021} which combines R23 and O32 to correct for the ionization state to improve the accuracy of metallicity in the low-metallicity regime.
 Unfortunately there is only one object, ERO\_04590, whose metallicity is low enough to be fairly compared with the method, and whose non-detection of \OII\ prevents us from confirming the reliability and accuracy of the method.
 This is exactly the situation \citet{nakajima2022_empressV} have anticipated, i.e., not all of the lines are spectroscopically available at high redshift, and it is practically useful to use EW(\Hb) as a probe of ionization state.
 Still, many of the JWST objects are located along the simple extrapolation of the relationship, indicating the method can be useful even up to \Oabundance\ $\sim 7.8$.

-One caveat can be noted for ERO\_06355 at \Oabundance\ $=8.3$, whose \OIII\ looks too strong in general.
-Similarly, \citet{curti2023_ero} use the diagram of \OIII$/$\Hb\ vs. \OII$/$\Hb\ and find that this object is slightly falling above the limit that star-forming galaxies can explain.
-This may indicate a hidden high-energy ionizing source in the system.
-Moreover, \citet{brinchmann2022_ero} tentatively point out a presence of high ionization line of \NeIV$\lambda\lambda 2422,2424$, supporting a hard ionizing spectrum up to $\sim 60$\,eV, which is unlikely to be fully explained by the conventional stellar population.
-These pieces of evidence suggest that a presence of high-energy ionizing source in the system may explain this object off the empirical metallicity relationships.
+One caveat should be noted for ERO\_06355, which has an oxygen abundance of \Oabundance\ $=8.3$ and shows an unusually strong \OIII\ line. \citet{curti2023_ero} have used the \OIII$/$\Hb\ vs. \OII$/$\Hb\ diagram and found that this object is slightly above the limit that can be explained by star-forming galaxies alone.
+This indicates the possibility of a hidden high-energy ionizing source.
+In addition, \citet{brinchmann2022_ero} tentatively suggest the presence of the high ionization line \NeIV$\lambda\lambda 2422,2424$, indicating a hard ionizing spectrum up to $\sim$60 eV, which cannot be fully explained by a conventional stellar population.
+These pieces of evidence suggest that the anomalous nature of this object may be explained by the presence of a high-energy ionizing source in the system, which may account for its deviation from the empirical metallicity relationships.
+Another note is for GLASS\_160133 and GLASS\_150029 that have a broad component associated with their \Ha\ emission line, indicating the presence of faint AGNs in the systems.
+However, they still present metallicity diagnostic line ratios and EW(\Hb) that agree reasonably well with the relationships for star-forming galaxies, implying a minor contribution of AGN to the total emission strengths as well as to the optical continuum for these two objects.
+In any case, one would need higher ionization lines (e.g., \NeV; \citealt{cleri2023_jwst}) to further discuss the presence of hard radiation components in these systems.